 How to Apply for New Student Scholarships at JSC

 In an effort to make college as affordable as possible, Johnson State College is pleased to offer a number of scholarship opportunities.
-First-year and transfer students who wish to be considered for a scholarship must be accepted by March 1, 2014, and be planning to enroll full time (12 or more credits/semester) in both fall 2014 and spring 2015.
-Applicants interested in scholarships based on financial need should file a FAFSA (Free Application for Federal Student Aid) as soon as possible after January 1, 2014 — preferably using final federal tax information, although estimates can be used if needed in order to meet our March 1 deadline.
+First-year and transfer students who wish to be considered for a scholarship must be accepted by March 1 for the upcoming academic year and be planning to enroll full time (12 or more credits/semester) in both the fall and spring.
+Applicants interested in scholarships based on financial need should file a FAFSA (Free Application for Federal Student Aid) as soon as possible after January 1 — preferably using final federal tax information, although estimates can be used if needed in order to meet our March 1 deadline.

 Decisions are based on information in students’ admissions files; no separate application is required unless a student is applying for the START Scholarship.